 The choice of animation style and type is an important step in the video production process.
-It identifies how the business video will be paced, what artists will be involved, what tools and techniques will be used, budget and production timelines, etc.
+It identifies how the business video will be paced, what tools and techniques will be used for that, etc.

-In this blog, we want to shed some light on the peculiarities of different animation video formats.
-We will look at the most popular styles and types of computer animation, and explore their characteristics to give you an understanding of what factors should influence your choice in that regard.
+In this blog, we want to shed some light on the peculiarities of different categories of animation.
+We will look at the most popular styles and types of computer animation, as well as techniques used in animation, and explore their characteristics to give you an understanding of what should influence your choice in that regard.

 Let’s get started! 😉

-- Animation Style vs Animation Type: Getting Clear On the Definitions
+- Animation Style vs Animation Type: What is the Difference Between Definitions?

 - Final Thoughts